link1905/system-design-101/content/docs/data-persistence/media-storage.md

 }
 ```

-However, this setup reminds us of the [Master-slave model](../distributed-database/master-slave-architecture).
-The primary server becomes a single point of failure,
+However, this setup resembles the [Master-Slave model](../distributed-database/master-slave-architecture), where the primary server becomes a single point of failure, reducing overall service availability.
-degrading the service availability.

 ## Object Storage